zuckerlab/FlowStims/doc/manual.md

 Typo-checking is very limited, so be careful when entering values.
 Unforseen characters might cause the program to crash upon startup.
 If that happens, please double check every entered value.
 A good idea is to use `example-params.txt` as a starting point.

 When run, FlowStims will prompt the user for a parameters file.
 Upon selection of a suitable file, the presentation begins.
 The program will terminate automatically once all trials are over.
 The user can also hit the escape key (Esc) to quit it early.

-## Log files

-Every time FlowStims is successfully run, it will generate two log files: DATE_TIME_params.log anf DATE_TIME_trials.log, where DATE and TIME stand for the actual date and time at the time of execution.
-The first one is a record of all parameters used.
-This is helpful in cases where the original parameters file is lost, or modified.
-The second one is organized in space-separated columns and contains information about each trial and interstimulus interval (call these "periods") that were shown.
-The first line is a header row, identifying each column:

-`Frame` is the frame number where the current period started

-`Time` is the time since the beginning of the presentation, in milliseconds

-`Period` is a descriptor of the current period: prestimulus interval (`PRESTIM`), trial (`TRIAL`), or poststimulus interval (`POSTSTIM`)

-`TrialNo` is a counter for the total number of individual trials so far (not used for interstim periods)

-`Stimulus` contains info about the stimulus used in the current trial (not used for interstim periods), in the format `property=value`.
-The properties `stim`, `dir`, and `tfreq` are always present, and identify the stimulus class, direction of motion, and temporal frequency for that trial.
-Flow stimuli have the following specific properties: `nDots`, `diam`, `dotLvl`, `bgLvl`, and `interLvl` (see below for parameter descriptions); grating stimuli have the properties: `width`, `fgLvl`, `bgLvl`, `interLvl`, and `phase` (see below for parameter descriptions).
+All trial information is saved in a .log file (see below).

 ## Parameters